-Procurement by Quotation limits the amounts for the purchase of Goods and Services less than \$150,000 (GST inclusive) and Works less than \$200,000 (GST inclusive).
-The methods described below must be used to ensure that Quotations do not exceed the legislated thresholds for a public Tender Process.
+Procurement by Quotation is available for the purchase of Goods and Services less than \$150,000 (GST inclusive) and for Works less than \$200,000 (GST inclusive).
+The methods described below must be used to ensure that Quotations do not exceed the legislated thresholds for a Tender Process.